StockRake.com is sale at @SideProjectors

 💬 Real-World Example: Swing Trading in Action

-Imagine you spot Infosys (INFY) forming a bullish flag pattern on the daily chart.
+Say Infosys (INFY) forms a bullish flag on the daily chart.

 🧠 Expert Tips for Successful Swing Trading